Skip to main content Skip to main navigation Skip to search

 Keep it out

-This nasty bug (Halyomorpha halys) is a hitchhiker, stowing away in all manner of imported goods and personal effects including suitcases.
-While it doesn’t pose a risk to human health, brown marmorated stink bug can breed up huge populations that become both a household nuisance as well as a major problem for our crop growers.
-It feeds on more than 300 hosts including fruit trees and woody ornamentals.
+These nasty bugs (Halyomorpha halys and Erthesina fullo) are hitchhikers, stowing away in all manner of imported goods and personal effects including suitcases.
+While they don’t pose a risk to human health, both species of stink bug can breed huge populations that become both a household nuisance and a major problem for our crop growers.
+They feed on more than 300 hosts including fruit trees and woody ornamentals.

-If it established in Australia, this pest would be extremely difficult and expensive to manage, since it isn’t easily controlled with pesticides and it eats a huge range of plants.
-It likes to hide in houses in cooler weather and, as the name suggests, also emits an offensive smell.
+If they established in Australia, they would be extremely difficult and expensive to manage, since they aren’t easily controlled with pesticides and eat a huge range of plants.
+They like to hide in houses in cooler weather and, as their names suggest, also emit an offensive smell.

 Importing goods

-To keep brown marmorated stink bug out of Australia, never ignore Australia’s strict biosecurity rules.
+To keep exotic stink bugs out of Australia, never ignore Australia’s strict biosecurity rules.

 Import shipments may need to be treated and certified so before you import, check our Biosecurity Import Conditions system (BICON).

-The risk of importing BMSB increases from September to May.
+The risk of importing brown marmorated stink bugs increases from September to May.
 Check the current seasonal measures for incoming goods and vessels.

 What to look for